nomachinez/pidisplay/README.md

 # Requirements
 - python3
 - various python3 modules:
-  - **pygame** should already be included on your system but is required to run PiDisplay at all
   - **pillow** is for the Picture Viewer and Now Playing plugins
   - **spotipy** is for the Now Playing and Now Playing Ticker plugins
   - **feedparser** is for the News Feed plugin
   - **requests** is for the Ticker, Pi-Hole, News Feed, Now Playing, System Info and OpenWeather Maps plugins.
 Probably already included on your system.
   - **yfinance** is for the Ticker plugin
     - **numpy** yfinance requires this and is known to give Raspberry Pi folks trouble during installation.
+- python3 pygame module and pygame's SDL2 bindings

 # Installation
-1) Log into your Raspberry Pi console.
+1. Log into your Raspberry Pi console.
-2) You may have to install git
+2. You may have to install git
 ````commandline
 sudo apt install git
 ````
-3) Clone this git repository
+3. Clone this git repository
 ````commandline
 git clone https://github.com/nomachinez/pidisplay.git
 ````
-4) Edit the ./pidisplay/config.ini file to your liking.
+4. Edit the ./pidisplay/config.ini file to your liking.
 Some notes about the config.ini file(s):
-   1) All settings in each of the plugins can be overridden in the main config.ini file.
+   * All settings in each of the plugins can be overridden in the main config.ini file.
-   2) Take a look at the config.ini file in each plugin directory for all the options available to you for each plugin.
+   * Take a look at the config.ini file in each plugin directory for all the options available to you for each plugin.
-   3) Some plugins (e.g., openweathermap, nowplaying) require you to enter an api key or client id/username, which should be entered in the ./pidisplay/config.ini file.
+   * Some plugins (e.g., openweathermap, nowplaying) require you to enter an api key or client id/username, which should be entered in the ./pidisplay/config.ini file.
-   4) Any widgets need a widget_location = top or widget_location = bottom in the main config.ini file for it to show up.
+   * Any widgets need a widget_location = top or widget_location = bottom in the main config.ini file for it to show up.
-   5) Plugins will be loaded and cycled through in the order present in the main config.ini file.
+   * Plugins will be loaded and cycled through in the order present in the main config.ini file.
-   6) If you want a particular plugin to stay on the screen longer/shorter than the default "autoswitch_timer" value, enter autoswitch_timer = # in the section for that plugin with the number of seconds you want.
+   * If you want a particular plugin to stay on the screen longer/shorter than the default "autoswitch_timer" value, enter autoswitch_timer = # in the section for that plugin with the number of seconds you want.
-   7) You can load a plugin multiple times by adding it multiple times in the main config file.
+   * You can load a plugin multiple times by adding it multiple times in the main config file.
 Just make sure to name it something different.
 The options can be managed seperately as well (e.g., 2 tickers with different symbols and speeds)
-   8) To disable a plugin, remove it or comment it out in the main config.ini file.
+   * To disable a plugin, remove it or comment it out in the main config.ini file.

-5) The settings in the main config.ini file are great for me and my [1360x768 7" screen](https://www.amazon.com/Eviciv-Portable-Monitor-Display-1024X600/dp/B07L6WT77H).
+5. The settings in the main config.ini file are great for me and my [1360x768 7" screen](https://www.amazon.com/Eviciv-Portable-Monitor-Display-1024X600/dp/B07L6WT77H).
 You may want to adjust them if your screen is different.
 There are many settings that can be overriden in here but the ones to look at first are:

 **(BE SURE to edit the main config.ini file, NOT the config.ini file in each plugin folder.
 It is there for your reference/documentation only and can/will be overritten when you upgrade)**
 - __Main config.ini__